GetWellClinic/ai-moa/docs/security-configuration.md

 # AI-MOA Security Configuration Guide #
-*Copyright © 2024 by Spring Health Corporation, Toronto, Ontario, Canada*<br />
+*Copyright © 2026 by Spring Health Corporation, Toronto, Ontario, Canada*<br />
 *LICENSE: GNU Affero General Public License Version 3*<br />
 **Document Version 2026.01.30**

 ## Introduction ##

 AI-MOA was designed with privacy and security in mind.
 It gives the control of privacy and security back to the clinic as the installer/user, by reducing the risks of third-party data leaks, and secondary use of data.
-The application is intended and designed to be installed all locally, including the AI-MOA code, the large language model (LLM) engine, the LLMs itself, the OCR, and docker containers.
-Communication between the systems are all done locally (within the same server/virtual machine/internal network) and using SSL/TLS when required.
+The application is intended and designed to be installed entirely locally, including the AI-MOA code, the large language model (LLM) engine, the LLMs themselves, the OCR, and docker containers.
+Communication between the systems is all done locally (within the same server/virtual machine/internal network) and using SSL/TLS when required.
 External communication with an EMR is conducted as a normal authenticated/secured human user, through encrypted SSL/TLS web connections.
 All patient data is processed locally and within memory, is not saved on local disks, and discarded when the process is completed.

 In order to remain compliant with the privacy and security standards of AI-MOA, the following best practices are recommended for your installation of AI-MOA.
 We are not responsible for any incorrect setup, misuse, or errors created by you when you do not follow the recommended configuration parameters.

-## Release and Waiver ##
+## Disclaimer ##

 The information and software provided here is provided as is, and not to be construed as a service agreement, guarantee, nor a contract.
 We do not warrant the reliability, privacy, or security of your installation of AI-MOA.
-By installing and using AI-MOA, you are assuming the risks and liability under you and your organization.
+By installing and using AI-MOA, you are assuming the risks and liability assumed by you and your organization.

 We provide the following Security Configuration documentation for your convenience and reminder.